-With your help and with grants from the the Avon-Canton rotary club Africa Education Partnership has changed this situation in two Nigerian communities, in Gusau in Zamfara State, where we have funded the drilling of a well that serves both Graceland International School and Graceland Hospital (a joint effort with Kateri Medical Services).
-A new well has just been drilled at Kagom River Primary School in Kafanchan.
+With your help and with grants from the the Avon-Canton Rotary Club, Africa Education Partnership has changed this situation in two Nigerian communities.
+In Gusau, Zamfara State, we have funded the drilling of a well that serves both Graceland International School and Graceland Hospital (a joint effort with Kateri Medical Services).
+A new well has just been drilled at Kogum River Nursery/Primary School in Kafanchan.
 This well will serve the school and the wider community.

 Oh happy day

-“Today is a happy day, . . . the Kagom River community and school have a source . . . clean drinking water.
-Before they go down to the river and fetch unsafe, polluted water for drinking and domestic use.
-In the same place their animals also drink.
+“Today is a happy day, . . . both the Kogum River community and school have a source of clean drinking water.
+Before they had to go down to the river and fetch unsafe, polluted water for drinking and domestic use, in the same place that their animals also drink.

 All thanks to Africa Education Partnership and our friends in the USA.
 God bless you all.”